-The housing quality standards (HQS) for the tenant-based program, including those for special housing types, generally apply to the PBV program.
+The HQS/NSPIRE standards for the tenant-based program, including those for special housing types, generally apply to the PBV program.

 The physical condition standards at 24 CFR 5.703 do not apply to the PBV program.

 Lead-based Paint [24 CFR 983.101(c)]